PennLINC/aslprep/docs/sdc.rst

   1. **Phase Encoding POLARity** (*PEPOLAR*; also called *blip-up/blip-down*;
      :py:func:`~sdcflows.workflows.pepolar.init_pepolar_unwarp_wf`):
-     acquire at least two images with varying :abbr:`PE (phase-encoding)` directions.
-     Hence, the realization of distortion is different between the different acquisitions.
+     acquire at least two images with varying :abbr:`PE (phase-encoding)` directions so the realization of distortion is different between each acquisition.
 The displacements map :math:`d_\text{PE}(x, y, z)` is estimated with an image registration process between the different :abbr:`PE (phase-encoding)` acquisitions, regularized by the
      readout time :math:`T_\text{ro}`.